Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

         certificate, certification (if any);
     c)  Edited content;
     d)  Reason for revision;
-    d) Validity and responsibility for
+    đ) Validity and responsibility for
         implementing the decision.
 2. The amendment of the content of diplomas, certificates and certifications is applied to diplomas, certificates and